UK to speed up coronavirus testing as criticism grows

-Britain's government said on Wednesday it would ramp up the number of coronavirus tests amid widespread criticism that it was doing far too few, as ministers suggested that shortages of chemicals were partly to blame.
-Officials say testing for COVID-19 is key to fighting it, not least to check if medics on the frontline of the epidemic could return to work.
+The British government said on Wednesday it would ramp up coronavirus testing amid widespread criticism that it was carrying out far too few, as ministers suggested that shortages of chemicals were partly to blame.
+Officials say testing for COVID-19 is key to fighting it, not least to check whether frontline medics could return to work.

 But while Germany has been testing about 500,000 people a week, Britain's current capacity is just 12,750 a day, a figure the government said it was aiming to double by mid-April.
 "I hope on testing ... you will see significant increases this week.
 We expect to be at 15,000 tests over the course of this week and then moving further forward in the future," housing minister Robert Jenrick told broadcaster ITV.

-"We do need to go further and we need to do that faster."
-The number of coronavirus deaths in Britain rose to 1,789 people, figures on Tuesday showed a 27% increase in a day with one of the victims a 13-year-old boy with no apparent underlying health conditions.
+"We do need to go further and we need to do that faster," he added.
+The number of coronavirus deaths in Britain rose to 2,352 people, figures for Tuesday showed, a 31% increase in a day with one of the victims a 13-year-old boy with no apparent underlying health conditions.

+So far, tests have been focused on those suspected to have the virus who have been admitted to hospital but the government plans to increase testing of frontline healthcare staff to hundreds of thousands within the coming weeks.
+"We are very committed to our NHS (National Health Service) frontline staff," Public Health England's medical director Yvonne Doyle told a news conference, declining to give more precise information on testing numbers or timescales.

-"Fix Testing Fiasco Now," the Daily Mail newspaper said on its front page.
-At a news conference on Tuesday, Cabinet Office minister Michael Gove said shortages of necessary chemicals had been a factor.
+"Fix Testing Fiasco Now," the Daily Mail newspaper demanded on its front page.
+On Tuesday, Cabinet Office minister Michael Gove said shortages of necessary chemicals had been a factor.

 "These are often the same chemical companies which are producing chemicals for the tests in Germany," Bill Esterson said.
 "Companies in the UK can make them.
 They haven't been asked.
 The shortage is because they haven't been ordered."